Agnimandur/Red-Crab-Inn-Bot/README.md

 #### buy/sell [btc] [eth]
 If possible, buy or sell the amount specified by the parameter tags. if [all] is passed in, it buys or sells as much as possible of the specified cryptocurrency.
 For example, *sell btc=2 eth=all* would sell 2 of your bitcoins and all of your ethereum. if a dollar sign is included, the bot automatically converts the dollar amount to the cryptocurrency in question.
 For example, *buy btc=$10000* would buy $10000 US dollars worth of bitcoin.

+#### short [cur]=[amt] [h]
+Place a CFD contract to short sell cryptocurrency!
+As above, the [all] and [$] keywords can be passed in. [cur] is either 'btc' for bitcoin or 'eth' for ethereum, and the amount is the number of them that you want to short sell.
+After [h] hours have elapsed (between 0.1 and 10000), you gain a profit equal to the difference in the contract opening and closing price.

+#### contracts
+View your ongoing contracts, and their current profit trajectories.

 #### rank=[name]
 Find out your current net worth, and rank in the ongoing Cryptocurrency simulation!
 If the optional [name] parameter is provided, it finds the net worth of all the people whose name begins with [name]. [name] must be at least 4 characters long.